henriquebarrosx/TerminalCommands/README.md

 ```

-This enable permission for file to be executable.
+This enable permission from file to be executable.

 ### System Operation used: